 Why Choose Titanium Jewelry?
 The Advantages

 I am someone who knows about all the benefits of titanium jewelries so I can definitely say that there are many reasons why you should choose them.
-That being said; firstly, this article specifies how long lasting Titanium can be as well as resistant to dust and scratches that ensures your jewelry remains shiny over time.
+That being said; firstly, this article specifies how long-lasting Titanium can be as well as resistant to dust and scratches, which ensures your jewelry remains shiny over time.
 It does not rust or tarnish when exposed to liquid or any other type of chemical thus ideal for daily use.
-Moreover, it is very light on your skin meaning that you do not have to wear something heavy while still enjoy its strength.
+Moreover, it is very light on your skin, meaning that you do not have to wear something heavy while still enjoy its strength.
 Final but not least feature may be considered as a perfect selection by people with sensitive skin because it cannot cause allergies since it is hypoallergic.
-Ultimately, these three: resilience or toughnessiness, lightness and biocompatibility make using titanium jewellery for functional purposes superior choice.
+Ultimately, these three: resilience or toughness, lightness and biocompatibility make using titanium jewellery for functional purposes superior choice.

 How does Titanium Feature in Aerospace Engineering and Industry?